The Neil and Gina Smith Student of the Year Award

 After Harvard, Neil joined management consultants McKinsey in New York, where he met his wife Gina.
 In 1991 he bought Midlands-based Tudor Dairies, owners of the Loseley ice-cream brand, in one of the UK’s first leveraged buyouts.
 Neil later returned to the USA to found consulting firm, EHS Partners, with 2 former colleagues.
 In 2009, Neil joined the former US Comptroller of the Currency to found Promontory Growth and Innovation, which helps Chief Executives of Fortune 500 companies to dramatically improve performance.
 In 2012, PGI was credited with helping Bank of America improve profits by $8 billion a year - the same year Neil wrote his New York Times Best-Seller (co-authored with Keele graduate Rick Levak) – How Excellent Companies Avoid Dumb Things.

-Since the 1990’s Neil has been President of Keele in the USA, the organization and network for American alumni of Keele University.
-With his wife, he founded the prestigious Gina and Neil Smith Student of the Year Award (now in its 11th year), which recognizes Keele students for their outstanding achievements.
+Neil was President of Keele in the USA, the organization and network for American alumni of Keele University from the 1990's-2016.
+With his wife, he founded the prestigious Gina and Neil Smith Student of the Year Award which recognizes Keele students for their outstanding achievements.

 Neil was awarded the honorary degree of Doctor of the University by Keele University in 2015.

 Neil, Gina and their 4 children (Brianna, Alexander, Caroline and Charlotte) live in New York.